She came to the U.S. from Mexico 44 years ago. On Tuesday, she voted for the first time.

 But on Monday, she broke free from the bureaucratic limbo.
-After 20 years as a permanent resident, she took her oath as an American citizen at a U.S. Citizenship and Immigration Services office in Milwaukee, Wis.
+After 20 years as a permanent resident, she took her oath as an American citizen at a U.S. Citizenship and Immigration Services office in Milwaukee.

 And on Tuesday morning, she voted for Joe Biden.